scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 The next step is to calculate the impulse response :math:`h(t)` corresponding to :math:`H(f)` via the inverse Fourier transform of the HRTF.
-Since we are working with digital (discrete-time) signal processing, the inverse discrete Fourier transform (IDFT) will is used here, as opposed to the Fourier integral.
+Since we are working with digital (discrete-time) signal processing, the inverse discrete Fourier transform (IDFT) is used here, as opposed to the Fourier integral.
 We take samples of the HRTF at uniformly spaced frequency samples, :math:`\Delta f`, running from 0 to one half the CIPIC sampling rate,
 :math:`f_s = 44.1\text{kHz}`.
 This makes :math:`h(t)\rightarrow h(n/f_s) = h[n]` in the Python
 implementation shown below: